Blog post

 Once you've got to this stage, you might want to make your JavaScript even more safe by adding further types.
 You can still achieve this without converting the project to TypeScript.
 Check out this post on typing JavaScript with JSDoc and TypeScript declaration files for more.

-Letting TypeScript analyse your code, either in your editor or as part of your project, gives you, and other tools like SonarLint or SonarQube, more insight into how types flow around your application.
+Letting TypeScript analyse your code, either in your editor or as part of your project, gives you, and other tools like SonarQube for IDE or SonarQube Server, more insight into how types flow around your application.
 It can help you write cleaner, more intentional code and lead to more reliable applications.

 Get new blogs delivered directly to your inbox!